Socialist Party (France): 2024 legislative elections

 In advance of the 2024 French legislative election, the party entered into a left-wing alliance, the New Popular Front.
 In the 2024 parliamentary election, the Socialist Party more than doubled its seats in the National Assembly as part of the left-wing NFP alliance.
 In December 2024, NFP, together with far-right National Rally ousted Prime Minister Michel Barnier in a motion of censure.

 In January 2025, PS decided not to support motion of censure against Francois Bayrou, initiated by La France Insoumise, in exchange for concessions in new budget.
 Votes of PS deputies weren't needed to escape the motion of censure.
 Concessions included: Renegotiation of 2023 pension reform, abandonment of the 4000 job cuts in education, 500 job cuts in France Travail and overseas budget cuts, one billion euro increase in healthcare spending and the "maintenance" of the new "differential contribution on high incomes".
-This decision was sharply criticised by LFI, Jean-Luc Mélenchon reacted: "The NFP is reduced by one party".
+LFI leader Jean-Luc Mélenchon reacted by commenting: "The NFP is reduced by one party".

+Ideology and factions

+While initially the party presented itself as anti-capitalist, it abandoned this position in 1991, and the main ideology of the PS is now social democracy.
+It has also been described as social-liberal as well.